Harald Ertl: DRM years

+Meanwhile, Zakspeed also developed a mid-engined Lotus Europa for the 1000km Nürburgring, using a ToJ sportscar chassis, the 4cyl-Ford-based Zakspeed turbo engine, and parts of a Lotus Europa.
+That also did not finish the race.
+The following season was like the previous one, when Ertl continued to be unlucky: 8 poles, 4 wins and 6 retirements.

 Death

-Ertl did not race internationally at all in 1981, but planned a return for the 1982 Renault 5 Turbo Cup.
-However before these plans came through, he was killed in an aircraft accident at the age of 33.
+Ertl did not race internationally at all in 1981, but had planned a return for the 1982 Renault 5 Turbo Cup.
+However, before these plans came through, he was killed in an aircraft accident at the age of 33.
 He was travelling in a Beechcraft Bonanza flown by his brother-in-law Jörg Becker-Hohensee from Mannheim to their holiday home in Sylt in Northern Germany for an Easter vacation.
 Less than a quarter of the way through the intended flight distance engine failure caused the plane to crash at Hohenahr near Giessen.
-Ertl's wife Vera and son Sebastian were injured but Becker-Hohensee, Ertl and his niece were killed.
+Ertl's wife Vera and son Sebastian were injured but Becker-Hohensee, Ertl, and his niece were killed.